Dr. Alderman, your Biological Dentist in Lincoln, NE on Amalgam Fillings: Should Amalgam (Silver) Fillings be replaced?

 What health problems are related to the exposure of toxins such as those in Mercury fillings?
 Your Biological Dentist in Lincoln, NE explains…

 Diseases and Symptoms Related to Chronic, Long-Term Mercury Poisoning:

 Mercury is not a radioactive material but rather a poisonous metal that can affect anyone’s health in a very aggressive manner.
 There is also good evidence that Mercury can in some ways, contribute to Alzheimer’s and other neurodegenerative diseases.

-Mercury intoxication can greatly affect many areas of the body.
-The nervous system can be significantly impacted in addition to causing the following:
+Mercury intoxication can greatly affect many areas of the body such as the nervous system in addition to causing the following:

 - Psychological complications: Insomnia, irritability, loss of memory, and ataxia.

 - Cardiovascular complications: Tachycardia, high/low blood pressure, irregular pulse, and pains in chest.

 - Neurological complications: Regular headaches, dizziness, movement disorders.